trulander/BombermanOnline/README.md

 ## Architecture

 The project is built on a microservice architecture.
 Service interaction is handled via REST APIs and the NATS asynchronous messaging system.
 Service discovery is implemented using Consul.
+Secrets are stored in Infisical and injected at startup.

 ```mermaid
 graph TD